bsiever/pxt-morse/README.md

 ```sig
 morse.onCodeSelected(handler: (code: string, sequence: string) => void)
 ```
 A code has been selected (following a  `morse.Silence.InterLetter` or a  `morse.Silence.InterWord`).
 A valid code will be represented with a valid Morse character.
 An invalid Morse code will be indicated with a code that is a question mark (`?`).  `sequence` will be the sequence of dots and dashes in the code.
-If there's an end-of-word or end-of-transmission silence, the code will be a space (` `) and the sequence will be empty.
+If there's an end-of-word silence (``[morse.silence(morse.Silence.InterWord)]``), the code will be a space (`"  "`) and the sequence will be empty.

 Note that several codes are unused by traditional Morse code.
 In these cases the `code` will be `?` and the `sequence` will indicate the sequence of dots and dashes.
 This extension will track the first seven (7) dots/dashes.
 Any more than 7 will be ignored.

 Unused codes include:
-* Any sequence of 7 dots/dashes.
-* Any sequence of 6 dots/dashes.
 * Four sequences of four symbols: `..--`, `.-.-`, `---.`, `----`
 * And several sequences of 5 symbols:  `...-.`, `..-..`, `..-.-`, `..--.`, `.-...`, `.-..-`, `.-.--`, `.--..`, `.--.-`, `.---.`, `-..--`, `-.-..`, `-.-.-`, `-.--.`, `-.---`, `--..-`, `--.-.`, `--.--`, `---.-`
+* Any sequence of 6 dots/dashes.
+* Any sequence of 7 dots/dashes.

 ## Peek at the current Code  #morse-peekcode